 Client (application) A system entity, usually a computer process acting on behalf of a human user that makes use of a service provided by a server.
 Compromise Disclosure of information to unauthorized persons, or a violation of the security policy of a system in which unauthorized intentional or unintentional disclosure, modification, destruction, or loss of an object may have occurred.
 [NS4009] Computer Security Objects Registry (CSOR) Computer Security Objects Registry operated by the National Institute of Standards and Technology.
 Confidentiality Assurance that information is not disclosed to unauthorized entities or processes.
 [NS4009] Cross-Certificate A certificate used to establish a trust relationship between two certification authorities.
 Cryptographic Module The set of hardware, software, firmware, or some combination thereof that implements cryptographic logic or processes, including cryptographic algorithms, and is contained within the cryptographic boundary of the module.
-[FIPS 140] Data Integrity Assurance that the data are unchanged from creation to reception.
+[FIPS 140] Data Decryption Server An automated system that obtains subscriber private keys from the Key Escrow Database or another Data Decryption Server in order to support decryption of data entering and leaving the Enterprise.
+An example of such data is e-mail.
+Data Integrity Assurance that the data are unchanged from creation to reception.
 Device A non-person entity, i.e., a piece of hardware or a software application Digital Signature The result of a transformation of a message by means of a cryptographic system using keys such that a relying party can determine: (1) whether the transformation was created using the private key that corresponds to the public key in the signer's digital certificate; and (2) whether the message has been altered since the transformation was made.
 Encryption Certificate A certificate containing a public key that is used to encrypt electronic messages, files, documents, or data transmissions, or to establish or exchange a session key for these same purposes.
 FPKI Management Authority (FPKIMA) The Federal Public Key Infrastructure Management Authority is the organization responsible for operating the Federal Common Policy Certification Authority.
-Federal Public Key Infrastructure Policy Authority (FPKIPA) The FPKIPA is a Federal Government body responsible for setting, implementing, and administering policy decisions regarding the Federal PKI Architecture.